 The School, Rehabilitation, and Clinical Mental Health Counselor Education programs are offered in a traditional late afternoon/evening format on the Olean Campus.
-Starting in the fall of 2017 the School and Clinical Mental Health programs will also be available in a largely asynchronous online format.
+The of 2017 the School and Clinical Mental Health programs are also available in an asynchronous online format (starting in the fall of 2017).

 These programs do require practical experiences.
 Please note that while some practicum and internship sites offer evening or weekend opportunities, the majority of fieldwork (practicums) is completed during weekday hours.